The Mueca art festival of street art in Puerto de la Cruz is a must. It's next event will be from May 11 - 14 of 2017.

 This giant peace of art made of recycled timber captured many eyes in Calle Mequinez in the former fishermen quarters.

-By the way, a body painting demonstration was also part of new fun to see.
+By the way, a body painting demonstration was also part of new fun to see in 2016.

 This band has made itself a name locally as well as beyond by a new way of drumming.